bruno-braga/metronome/README.md

 ## Step 7

-- Behaviour added towards calculation the interval tempo of the beats
+- Behaviour added towards calculation the interval tempo of the click/beats

 ### Setup